 How a person uses opioids can also affect his or her risk of developing an addiction to the substance.
 For example, if a person crushes up an opioid medication and snorts it in order to get a more intense high, this can quickly lead to tolerance and dependence on the drug.
 Additionally, injecting or smoking opioids such as heroin can also drastically increase a person’s risk of addiction.

 Getting Help For Opioid Abuse And Addiction

 If you or someone you know is struggling with opioid addiction, it’s important to know that help is available and recovery is possible.
 A substance use disorder can be debilitating, but seeking treatment can help you reclaim your life.
-The Bluffs, located in Ohio, is a leading rehab facility that specializes in personalized programs of recovery that meet the needs of each patient who walks through our doors.
+Vertava Health of Ohio, located in Ohio, is a leading rehab facility that specializes in personalized programs of recovery that meet the needs of each patient who walks through our doors.
 With our help, you can overcome addiction and lead a fulfilling life in recovery.

 To learn more about the risk factors associated with opioid abuse and addiction, contact a treatment specialist today.

 - Center on Addiction — Who Develops Addiction?